 But what is now hidden under the new bridge?
-No it’s not the water!
+No, it’s not the water!
 It is a secret guardian who protects the bridge.
 It’s the Bay Bridge – Bridge Troll.
 This little fellow is very shy and hard to spot.
-As you walk west from Oakland, walk passed the anchor point of the main suspension cable and look between the bike path and the bridge deck.
+As you walk west from Oakland, walk past the anchor point of the main suspension cable and look between the bike path and the bridge deck.

 The new troll is with two feet, two inches slightly taller than his predecessor and wields an ironworker’s mallet and torch.

 There is also another troll hiding not to far from the new troll.
 He is smaller but easier to find.
 His big brother is hiding under him on the pillar.

 There is probably another fact you don’t know about the new Bay Bridge.
 It is the longest single-tower self-anchored suspension bridge in the world with a main span length of 1,263 feet.
 What makes the bridge special is the single suspension cable which is anchored in the deck of the bridge, runs up over a 525-foot-tall tower, down and wraps around the columns on the island, comes back up over the tower, and anchors in the bridge deck directly across from its starting point.
 The nearly 1-mile long cable is 2,6 feet in diameter is made up of 137 strands with 127 wires each, for a total of 17,399 wires.

 The old Bay Bridge also had a Bridge Troll.
 Because of the demolition of the old bridge, the 18-inch-tall sculpture got removed and is currently in the lobby of the Caltrans District 4 office at 111 Gran Ave, Oakland.
 This troll was installed during the repair works after the 1989 earthquake as a symbol of protection.